Compare any two graphics cards:

 Display Specifications

-Memory Bandwidth: Bandwidth is the largest amount of data (counted in megabytes per second) that can be transported over the external memory interface in one second.
-It's calculated by multiplying the bus width by the speed of its memory.
-If the card has DDR memory, the result should be multiplied by 2 once again.
-If DDR5, multiply by 4 instead.
-The better the memory bandwidth, the faster the card will be in general.
-It especially helps with AA, High Dynamic Range and high resolutions.
-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be applied in one second.
-This number is worked out by multiplying the total number of texture units of the card by the core speed of the chip.
-The better the texel rate, the better the card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels per second.
-Pixel Rate: Pixel rate is the maximum number of pixels that the graphics chip could possibly write to its local memory per second - measured in millions of pixels per second.
-Pixel rate is worked out by multiplying the number of Raster Operations Pipelines by the the card's clock speed.
-ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for filling the screen with pixels (the image).
-The actual pixel rate also depends on quite a few other factors, most notably the memory bandwidth - the lower the bandwidth is, the lower the ability to reach the max fill rate.
+Memory Bandwidth: Memory bandwidth is the max amount of data (counted in megabytes per second) that can be moved over the external memory interface in a second.
+The number is worked out by multiplying the card's interface width by its memory clock speed.
+In the case of DDR type memory, it must be multiplied by 2 once again.
+If DDR5, multiply by ANOTHER 2x.
+The better the bandwidth is, the better the card will be in general.
+It especially helps with anti-aliasing, High Dynamic Range and higher screen resolutions.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that can be processed per second.
+This is calculated by multiplying the total texture units of the card by the core clock speed of the chip.
+The better the texel rate, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels in one second.
+Pixel Rate: Pixel rate is the maximum number of pixels the video card could possibly record to its local memory per second - measured in millions of pixels per second.
+The figure is worked out by multiplying the number of Raster Operations Pipelines by the the card's clock speed.
+ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for filling the screen with pixels (the image).
+The actual pixel fill rate also depends on quite a few other factors, most notably the memory bandwidth of the card - the lower the bandwidth is, the lower the ability to reach the max fill rate.

 Display Prices